Here's How to Get Birth Control Delivered Right to Your Door

 In addition to offering about 45 brands of birth control pills, the NuvaRing, the patch, and emergency contraception, Nurx also offers PrEP for HIV prevention and at-home HPV testing, genital and oral herpes treatment, and migraine treatment.
 They currently only ship to 21 states but offer free delivery and automatic refills.
 To get a prescription, you can either select the prescription you currently have or get a doctor's advice on which method might work best for you.
 Then you answer a few health questions, the Nurx medical team reviews your request and health history, and a licensed medical provider will write the prescription.
 Boom-soon you'll have BC right at your door.
 They take most insurance (which should knock your cost per month down to $0) but have the option to pay out of pocket as well.
 (P.S.
 Before you start a prescription, read up on the link between blood clots and birth control.)

-Twentyeight Health currently offers service only in New York and New Jersey but offers the same benefits as some of the larger services.
+Twentyeight Health currently offers service only in New York, New Jersey, Pennsylvania, Maryland, and Florida but offers the same benefits as some of the larger services.
 This is a great option if you're new to BC or between docs since you can't transfer in an existing prescription.
 First, you sign up for Twentyeight Health and fill out a medical questionnaire for a new or renewed prescription.
 If you want, you can also do a short audio consultation with a doctor for advice.
 Then a doctor reviews your info to confirm your eligibility and writes you a prescription, and you'll have your birth control delivery (up to 12 packs of birth control per delivery!) within two or three days.
 They take cash and most insurance, and they offer most BC pill brands.
-You'll pay $20 for the initial consultation, but then you can pay as low as $0 (with insurance) or $18 (out-of-pocket) per month for your automatic monthly prescription refill and online messaging with Twentyeight Health's doctors.
+You'll pay $20 for the initial consultation, but then you can pay as low as $0 (with insurance or Medicaid) or $18 (out-of-pocket) per month for your automatic monthly prescription refill and online messaging with Twentyeight Health's doctors.
 (Don't forget that the IUD is a birth control option too.)